ampproject/amphtml/extensions/amp-analytics/amp-analytics.md

 Type attribute value: `gemius`

 Adds support for Gemius Audience/Prism analytics.
 Additionally, the gemius-provided `prefix` and `identifier` variables must be specified.
 It's also possible to specify the optional variable `extraparams` (key1=value1|key2=value2).
+More details can be found at [gemius.com](https://www.gemius.com).

 ### Google Analytics